 OnePlus 8T Display

-The big change on the display side of things with the OnePlus 8T is the 120Hz refresh rate, the same as the OnePlus 8 Pro.
+The big change on the display side of things with the OnePlus 8T is the 120Hz refresh rate, the same as the OnePlus 8 Pro and the 2021 OnePlus 9 series.
 The panel itself is unchanged from the OnePlus 8 series, delivering up to 1100nits of brightness in auto mode and HDR10+.

 The OnePlus 8T has a 6.55-inch Fluid AMOLED display with an FHD+ resolution (2400 x 1080), and like recent OnePlus phones, there's an E3 layer that acts as a hardware-based blue light filter.
 The panel is one of the best you'll find in this category, and has excellent contrast levels, color vibrancy, and gets sufficiently bright in outdoor use.